ComputeCanada/magic_castle/docs/README.md

 ```
 where `x.x.x.x` and `y.y.y.y` are ip addresses you want to add to the ignore list.
 The ip addresses can be written using CIDR notations.
-The ignore ip list on Magic Castle already include `127.0.0.1/8` and the cluster subnet CIDR.
+The ignore ip list on Magic Castle already includes `127.0.0.1/8` and the cluster subnet CIDR.

 Once the line is added, restart puppet on the login node(s):
 ```